destan0098/subcheck/README.md

 ## Usage

 To Run Enter Below Code
-For Use This Enter Website Full Address In Input File Like : https://google.com
+For Use This Enter Website without http  In Input File Like : https://google.com

 ```